What is E-Learning?

 Defining what is e-learning is not as easy as it might first appear.

 E-learning, also referred to as online learning or electronic learning, is the acquisition of knowledge which takes place through electronic technologies and media.
 In simple language, e-learning is defined as “learning that is enabled electronically”.
 Typically, e-learning is conducted on the Internet, where students can access their learning materials online at any place and time.
 E-Learning most often takes place in the form of online courses, online degrees, or online programs.
+There are many e-learning examples out there, and we’ve covered those in greater detail in our previous articles.

 These are the topics covered in this post: